programmierbar/fasttrack/readme.md

 # Fasttrack

 The fasttrack tool is a command line tool for controlling the release of app versions in the **Google Play Store** or **Apple App Store**.
-It was designed to simplify the tasks fo creating app versions, setting the release properties and controlling the rollout of app versions in multi app **Flutter** projects.
+It was designed to simplify the tasks of creating app versions, setting the release properties and controlling the rollout of app versions in multi-app **Flutter** projects.

-It is heavily inspired by fastlane, but only supports the central aspects of fastalane to control the app release process.
+It is heavily inspired by fastlane, but only supports the core aspects of fastlane to control the app release process.

 ## Installation

-Install the fasttrack tool to be globally available in your favorite cli.
+Install the fasttrack tool to be globally available in your favorite CLI:

 ```shell
 flutter pub global activate --source git https://github.com/lotum/fasttrack
 ```

-Add the bin cache of the pub tool to global path to your favorite cli startup script (e.g. `.zshrc`)
+Add the bin cache of the pub tool to global path to your favorite CLI startup script (e.g. `.zshrc`):

 ```shell
 export PATH="$PATH:$HOME/.pub-cache/bin:$HOME/<path-to-flutter-sdk>/.pub-cache/bin"
 ```

-Fix the dart executable shell entry point
+Fix the dart executable shell entry point:

 ```shell
 vi <path-to-flutter-sdk>/.pub-cache/bin/fasttrack